klauspost/rawspeed/README.md

 ### Changelog
 #### Version 2: new cameras and features
-- Support for Sigma foveon cameras.
+- support for Sigma Foveon cameras
-- Support for Fuji cameras.
+- support for Fuji cameras
-- Support old Minolta, Panasonic, Sony cameras (contributed by Pedro Côrte-Real)
+- support old Minolta, Panasonic, Sony cameras (contributed by Pedro Côrte-Real)
-- Arbitrary CFA definition sizes.
+- arbitrary CFA definition sizes
-- Use [pugixml](http://pugixml.org/) for XML parsing to avoid depending on libxml.
+- use [pugixml](http://pugixml.org/) for XML parsing to avoid depending on libxml

+### Submitting Requests and Patches
+Please go to the [project on GitHub](https://github.com/klauspost/rawspeed) to submit your (pull) requests and issues.

 ## Using RawSpeed
 ### Include files
-All needed headers are available by including “RawSpeed-API.h”.
+All needed headers are available by including `RawSpeed-API.h`.
 You must have the pthread library and headers installed and available.

 RawSpeed uses pthreads ~~and libxml2~~, which is the only external requirements beside standard C/C++ libraries.
 As of v2, libxml is no longer required.

-You must implement a single function defined by `int rawspeed_get_number_of_processor_cores();`, which should return the maximum number of threads that should be used for decoding, if multithreaded decoding is possible.
+You must implement a single function defined by `int rawspeed_get_number_of_processor_cores();`, which should return the maximum number of threads that should be used for decoding if multithreaded decoding is possible.

 Everything is encapsulated on a `RawSpeed` namespace.
 To avoid clutter the examples below assume you have a `using namespace RawSpeed;` before using the code.